csdms/babelizer/README.rst

 Info section
 ============

-Descriptive infomation about the package.
+Descriptive information about the package.

 Github username
 ---------------